abarbanell/abarbanell.github.io/_posts/2015-11-03-new-blog-section-for-arduino.md

 layout: post
 title: "New Blog section for Arduino"
 description: "Announcement of a new blog section for Arduino-related topics"
-category: Arduino
+category: arduino
-tags: [Arduino, IoT, Software, Hardware]
+tags: [arduino, iot, software, hardware]
 ---
 {% include JB/setup %}